Women and the environment: Women, environment, and development (WED) debate

-The next shift in discourse took place in the early 1970s, where people began to critique the roots of development and start to look at alternative ways to go about interacting with the global community and developing countries, with women and the environment as central actors.
-This was defined as Women, Environment, Development (WED).
+The next shift in discourse took place in the early 1970s, where people began to critique the roots of development and find alternative ways to interact with the global community and developing countries, with women and the environment as central actors.
+One such alternative was defined as women, environment, development (WED).
 According to Schultz et al., "The women, environment and development debate (WED-debate) is anchored in a critical view of development policies where the link between modernization/industrialization and technology on the one hand and environmental deterioration on the other is focused".
-WED discourse is centralized around the synthesis of different ideologies, one of which being ecofeminism.
-Ecofeminism may be seen as a root ideology for WED, whereas women are viewed with a biological connection to nature that enables them to have a deeper connection and stewardship of it.
-This ideology was transformed into the political sphere where it took a new shape as women having a socially constructed connection to nature through our global systems.
+WED discourse is centralized around the synthesis of different ideologies, including ecofeminism.
+Ecofeminism may be seen as a root ideology for WED, where women are viewed with a biological connection to nature that enables them to have a deeper connection and stewardship of it.
+This ideology was transformed into the political sphere as women having a socially constructed connection to nature through global systems.

-Programs started in the 1990s based on the WED discourse and were instituted by the United Nations International Research Training Institute for the Advancement of Women (INSTRAW).
-These programs were in response to the relation between gender and environmental violences such as waste disposal, pesticide use nuclear testing, and other detrimental environmental practices.
+In the 1990s, the United Nations International Research and Training Institute for the Advancement of Women (INSTRAW) instituted programs based on the WED discourse.
+These programs were in response to the relation between gender and environmental violence such as waste disposal, pesticide use nuclear testing, and other detrimental environmental practices.

-The outcome of many of these programs did not produce the desired impacts on women.
-The WED discourse placed emphasis on women as solution holders to environmental issues but policies were not directed at empowering women, rather the sectors that women are involved in, such as agriculture.
-Leach argues that the overall impact of politicizing the role of women and the environment through the WED discourse appropriated women's labor without providing proper resources or capacity to succeed.
+Many of these programs did not produce the desired impacts on women.
+The WED discourse placed emphasis on women as solution holders to environmental issues.
+However, policies were not directed at empowering women but the sectors that women are involved in, such as agriculture.
+Leach argues that the overall impact of politicizing the role of women and the environment through the WED discourse appropriated women's labor without providing them with proper resources or capacity to succeed.

 Farming and agriculture

 In the majority of the world, women are responsible for farm work and related domestic food production.
 An increasing number of women are taking over and expanding their involvement in agricultural tasks, but this has not changed the gender division of labor with regard to reproductive work.
-Esther Boserup looked into the farming systems of men and women in Africa and found that "in many African tribes, nearly all the tasks connected with food production continue to be left to women".
+Ester Boserup found that "in many African tribes, nearly all the tasks connected with food production continue to be left to women".
 Schultz et al. (2001), found that "90% of women in the developing world, where most of the planet's biological wealth is found, depend on their land for survival.
 Women head 30% of the households in developing countries, 80% of food production in sub-Saharan Africa is done by women, 60% in Asia and 50% in Latin America.
 Even though women are largely responsible for the actual agricultural work performed, men generally own the land, therefore controlling women's labor upon the land.

+There is evidence showing that improving women's access to agricultural resources can boost yields by 20–30% and overall production in underdeveloped nations by 2.5–4%.
+Increased production might reduce global hunger by 12–17%.